kekse1/norbert/README.md

 So, that's great!
 Let's wait again...

+#### Update \[2024-11-17\]
+So..
+I think it already works 'good'.
+But I found some nice tricks to optimize it.
+And I think the best thing would be to replace BigInt by regular Integers, because BigInt are really slow (compared to regular Integers).. atm they are the best way to create superpositions, but I'm sure it's possible to replace 'em.. so, this is the new TODO for a newer major version **v3** (and some other tricks, too).

 ### Example screenshot(s)
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data via using another network port per input (my processors are all socket based).